SUMMER'S BOUNTIFUL HARVEST

 Perhaps you have noticed the abundance of produce ripening on the vine in your neighbor's yard or, better yet, in your own garden.
 This is the perfect time to start incorporating the plethora of fruits and vegetables into your daily meals.

-Whether you grow your veggies yourself or picked them up at a roadside stand, try a new recipe to expand your horizons.
+Whether you grow your fruits and vegetables yourself or picked them up at a roadside stand, try a new recipe to expand your horizons.
 The Summer Harvest "Ceviche" recipe* below embraces the use of produce so you can try something new and ramp up your nutrition all at the same time!

 Please note this article is not intended to be a substitute for informed medical advice.
 You should not use this information to diagnose or treat a health condition.
 Please check with your doctor before changing your diet, taking supplements or beginning a new exercise/fitness routine.